-We’re sorry to hear you’re thinking of leaving us, and we wish you luck on your next adventure!
+We’re sorry to hear you’re thinking of leaving us.

 How do I end my tenancy?

-If you are receiving Housing Benefit, it’s really important you give us four weeks’ notice, as it’s only paid for the time you’re living at the ForHousing home.
+If you are on Housing Benefit, it’s really important you give us four weeks’ notice, as Housing Benefit is only paid for the time you’re living at the ForHousing home.
 If you move out without notice, you’ll still owe us rent for that period of time but won’t receive your benefits.

-We’ll then work together to ensure your rent account is not in arrears, and that you’re comfortable with what you need to do.
-We can chat over the phone if you have any queries about the process.
+We’ll then work together to ensure your rent account is not in arrears, and that you’re comfortable with completing any actions on your moving out checklist.